Top 5 Venture Capital Firms Investing in Augmented Reality Startups

 2. Adit Ventures

-Adit Ventures is a venture capital firm that invests across multiple stages, from early-stage to secondary markets.
-They back companies in a wide range of technology sectors, with over $400 million in assets under management.
+Adit Ventures is a New York-based investment firm that operates across multiple stages, from early-stage rounds to the secondary market.
+With over $400 million in assets under management, they back companies in a variety of technology sectors, including augmented reality.

 - Investment stages: Early Stage Venture, Late Stage Venture, Secondary Market